 Creating a clear vision for what the Future State should look like for the practice is one of the most critical steps in this phase.
-Even when the Current State is inefficient or problematic, staff is comfortable with the known and is fearful of the unknown.
-The clarity of the vision will provide much-needed emotional support as the practice goes through the next two stages of changing their process and updating their skills to make the Future State a reality.
+Even when the Current State is inefficient or problematic, staff are comfortable with the known and are fearful of the unknown.
+The clarity of the vision will provide much-needed emotional

-Think of the Future State as a destination postcard and your change management plan as a road map.
+Think of the Future State as a destination postcard and your change management plan as a roadmap.
 The journey is much easier when we routinely remind ourselves what the destination looks like and have a map for how to get there.

-1.1.2 Phase 2: Engaging and Enabling the Organization
+1.1.2 Phase 2, Engaging and Enabling the Organization